kayqueue/implementing-a-rainbow-table/readme.txt

-STUDENT NAME: TAN KWAN QUAN / KWAN QUAN TAN
-UOW STUDENTID: 7058925
-STUDENT EMAIL: kqt960@uowmail.edu.au / kqtan004@mymail.sim.edu.sg

 # Compilation Instructions
 ---------------------------
 - to run the program
 1. open up the terminal and cd into Part Two directory
-2. to generate Rainbow table, run the following command in the terminal: python3 first_step.py
+2. to generate Rainbow table, run the following command in the terminal: python first_step.py
-3. to find pre-image based on requested hash, run the following command in the terminal: python3 second_step.py
+3. to find pre-image based on requested hash, run the following command in the terminal: python second_step.py

 # Reduction function sequence
 ------------------------------
 # FORMULA
 reduction_value = decimal % number of passwords

-NOTE: i did not add 1 at the end the above formula because i store the passwords in a list, which begins counting at 0

 # pre-condition: before engaging in the reduction function sequence, a hash would have already been generated from the password the program is currently processing.